cockroachdb/docs/src/current/v23.1/deploy-app-netlify.md

 docs_area: get_started
 ---

-This tutorial shows you how to deploy a [Netlify](https://www.netlify.com/) web application that communicates with a {{ site.data.products.serverless }} cluster.
+This tutorial shows you how to deploy a [Netlify](https://www.netlify.com/) web application that communicates with a CockroachDB {{ site.data.products.serverless }} cluster.

 The sample app used in this tutorial simulates [a gaming leaderboard](https://www.cockroachlabs.com/blog/react-typescript-cockroachdb-sample-app/).
 The [Netlify functions](https://www.netlify.com/products/functions/) used for the app are written in TypeScript.
 The functions use [Prisma](https://www.prisma.io/) to connect to CockroachDB.
 The app's frontend, also written in TypeScript, uses React, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).